Tethered Oral Tissues (TOTS) and Oral Motor Function.

 - Choking on milk

 - Excessive fussiness

 - Chomping and biting

 - Frequent and long feedings

 - Spilling milk at the breast or bottle feeding

 WHERE TO START

-- Set up an office appointment here , located in Ooltewah, conveniently located within minutes of Chattanooga’s preferred local tie release providers.
-(In-home visits available) for more available times please text me at 423-619-3622.
+- Schedule a consult for Lactation Therapy.
+Office appointment here , located in Ooltewah at 9409 Apison Pike Ooltewah, TN 37363, conveniently located within minutes of Chattanooga’s preferred local tie release providers.
+For more available times please text me at 423-619-3622.

 - We will discuss concerns and questions, what to expect with the procedure, refer you to our preferred laser providers and body workers, observe a feeding at the breast or bottle.
-I will provide education on suck training exercises that you will start before the release based on the oral evaluation.
-You will get a detailed individualized care plan after our visits for the best success with healing and oral function, so you can feel confident and focus on comforting your little one after the procedure.
+I will provide education on Lactation therapy which includes suck training exercises that you will start before the release based on the individualized oral evaluation.
+You will get a detailed care plan after our visits for the best success with healing and oral function, so you can feel confident and focus on comforting your little one after the procedure.